 Site Description

-The water samples and associated field data used in this project were collected on a quarterly basis, from the fall of 2013 through the summer of 2015. .
+The water samples and associated field data used in this project were collected on a quarterly basis, from the fall of 2013 through the summer of 2015.
 The sampling area was located approximately five miles off the coast (Fig. 1).
-The area was sub-divided into four regions, i.e. Chester, Bull, North Canaveral Shoal (North Shoal), and South Canaveral Shoal (South Shoal) (Fig. 1).
+The area was divided into four regions, i.e. Chester, Bull, North Canaveral Shoal (North Shoal), and South Canaveral Shoal (South Shoal) (Fig. 1).
 Water samples and associated field data were collected at six sites in each region.
 The bottom topography in the sampling area was characterized by ridges and swales.
 The ridges typically ranged in depth from 4-6 m, while the swale locations typically ranged from 8-12 m.
 Samples from two of the six sites in each region were collected from ridge locations and samples from the other four sites from swale locations.

 Sampling Protocols